MickeLarsson/Graphite-PowerShell-Functions/README.md

 The configuration file is fairly self-explanatory, but here is a description for each of the values.

-#### <a name="config"></a>Graphite Configuration Section
+#### <a name="config"></a>~~Graphite~~ StatsD Configuration Section

 Configuration Name | Description
 --- | ---
 CarbonServer | The server name where Carbon is running.
-The Carbon daemon is usually running on the Graphite server.
+The Carbon daemon is usually running on the ~~Graphite~~ StatsD server.
 CarbonServerPort | The port number for Carbon.
 Its default port number is 2003.
 MetricPath | The path of the metric you want to be sent to the server.
 If you are using HostedGraphite, put your API key before the rest of the metric path, for example `YOUR-API-KEY.datacenter1.servers`.
-NodeHostName | This allows you to override the hostname of the server before sending the metrics on to Graphite.
+NodeHostName | This allows you to override the hostname of the server before sending the metrics on to ~~Graphite~~ StatsD.
 Default is use `$env:COMPUTERNAME`, which will use the local computer name.
 MetricSendIntervalSeconds | The interval to send metrics to Carbon; I recommend 5 seconds or greater.
-The more metrics you are collecting the longer it takes to send them to the Graphite server.
+The more metrics you are collecting the longer it takes to send them to the ~~Graphite~~ StatsD server.
 You can see how long it takes to send the metrics each time the loop runs by using running the `Start-StatsToGraphite` function and having *VerboseOutput* set to *True*.
 SendUsingUDP | Sends metrics via UDP instead of TCP.

 #### Performance Counters Configuration Section

-This section lists the performance counters you want the machine to send to Graphite.
+This section lists the performance counters you want the machine to send to ~~Graphite~~ StatsD.
 You can get these from Performance Monitor (perfmon.exe) or by using the command `typeperf -qx` in a command prompt.

 I have included some basic performance counters in the configuration file.
 Asterisks can be used as a wildcard.